 Should the City Council approve the first reading of the ordinance, staff will return at the second reading with a report proposing amendments to the Master Fee Schedule to establish fees for the initial application, the Annual Permit, the cost of retrieval and storage of improperly parked Devices and penalties for non-compliance.
-It is not anticipated that these fees will be sufficient to cover the costs of staffing for this type of regulatory program.
+A working draft of these potential fees is attached as Attachment A. It is not anticipated that these fees will be sufficient to cover the costs of staffing for this type of regulatory program.
 For that reason, staff is considering adding this program to the list of tasks that would be managed by the new program staff anticipated to be added for the Parking Management Plan.
 That new staff will include both a program manager and enforcement staff who could fold this program into their Parking Management work.